-- 1. Students discuss their interest in participating in a learning team when they meet with an academic adviser during June orientation. - 2.
+- 1. Students discuss their interest in participating in a learning team when they meet with an Academic Advisor during June orientation. - 2.
 Students register for the specific courses reserved for their learning team when they register for their fall schedule.